Jigusheng/SynaPrune/README.md

 For parallel training of layers, see code in DistributedHebbNet.jl

-Code for the algorithm in Python will be up soon.
+Code for the algorithm in Python is in DistributedPrune.py.